How to use BigQuery

 Public datasets

 BigQuery has hundreds of them.
-These datasets are uploaded and maintained by governmental organizations and corporate entities committed to keeping data open and free.
-Some datasets are massive, and up-to-date, and represent datasets that look a lot like what you might query in a professional setting.
+These datasets are uploaded and maintained by governments, nonprofits, and for-profits committed to keeping data open and free.
+Some datasets are massive and up-to-date, and some of them look a lot like what you might query in a professional setting.
 But there's a lot of junk in here, too.

 - Stack Overflow – Questions, answers, upvotes, accounts, and more.
-This is probably the realest dataset available through BigQuery because it features a users table and tables for user actions, so you can analyze user histories and aggregate them to understand things like activation and retention rates, and funnels.
+This is one of the realest datasets available through BigQuery because it features a users table and tables for user actions, so you can analyze user histories and aggregate them to understand things like activation & retention rates and funnels.

 - NYC Taxi Fares – 30 million rides per year, including fares, tips, and pickup and dropoff locations.
 We use this dataset in the tutorial on creating histograms with SQL.

-Publicly available data is great, but your own business data will always be the most useful data to query.
+Public data is great, but your own business data will always be the most useful data to query.
 Learning in-house where you work is the best place to learn because the data reflects business problems that you're familiar with.
 And you will be intrinsically motivated to grind through the learning curve to extract insights.
+So if you have a job, do everything you can do to learn on the job!

 Browse datasets